sbb-design-systems/sbb-angular/projects/sbb-esta/angular-business/getting-started.md

 You can create now your project as described in the official [Angular CLI documentation](https://cli.angular.io/).

-## Step 1: Install ACL library
+## Step 1: Install the library

-Just after you created your own Angular project, in order to include the ACL library, you have to install the `@sbb-esta/angular-business`, `@sbb-esta/angular-icons` and `@angular/cdk` dependencies:
+Just after you created your own Angular project, in order to include the library, you have to install the `@sbb-esta/angular-business`, `@sbb-esta/angular-icons` and `@angular/cdk` dependencies:

 ```sh
 npm install --save @sbb-esta/angular-business @sbb-esta/angular-icons @angular/cdk